mikepitre/call-response/README.md

 # Request and Response

-URL Parser, that takes a http request and returns a user from a table based on the requests params.
+URL Parser, that takes an http request and returns a user from a table based on the request's params.

 Request must be in the format of